Sonnet 30: When to the Sessions of Sweet Silent Thought

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects different in nature.
 For example, “For precious friends hid in death’s dateless night.”

 Poetic and literary devices are the same, but a few are used only in poetry.
-Here is the analysis of some of the poetic devices used in this poem.
+Here is an analysis of some of the poetic devices used in this poem.

 - Couplet: There are two constructive lines of verse in a couplet, usually in the same meter and joined by rhyme.
 This sonnet ends with a couplet, which generally reveals the central idea of the poem.